 Overall, I’d say the food that the vegan food I ate at Anguilla’s restaurants ranged from excellent – Le Bistro at Santorini, The Half Shell, Blanchard’s, and Picante, to a bit boring but still satisfying – the other restaurants we went to.
 Because I had kept my expectations low, I was content with dishes like sautéed vegetables and potatoes, and felt very appreciative when the restaurants who were “hip” to the vegan movement had thoughtfully-created vegan entrées.

 Being vegan is much easier than most people think, but it does take sticktoitiveness.
 I could have given up when I saw that there were no vegan items on the menus of the restaurants that I went to in Anguilla.
 Still, the idea of adjusting my lifestyle and beliefs just so I won’t have to order off the menu never enters my mind in such situations.
-I know that if I had eaten a regular diet when I was down there, as I did when I used to go to the Caribbean prior to becoming vegan, I would have gained weight and felt worse mentally and physically.
-I also know that I wouldn’t have enjoyed myself as much because of the guilt I would experience for contributing to the exploitation and suffering of voiceless animals, as well as the destruction of our beautiful planet.
+I know that if I had eaten a regular diet when I was down there, as I did when I used to go to the Caribbean prior to becoming vegan, I would not have felt as great physically, probably would have gained weight, and also wouldn’t have enjoyed myself as well because of the guilt I’d be feeling for contributing to the supply and demand of animal products.

 Boat tour of Anguilla: Sea Pro Charters